sdobrimutrom/help-desk/README.md

-# HelpDesk — Fullstack system to handle tickets
+# HelpDesk — Fullstack Ticketing System

-The project is a complete HelpDesk system for internal use in a company or institution.
-Employees can create requests, technicians can process them, and the administrator manages users, tickets and categories.
+HelpDesk is a full-featured web application for internal ticket management.
+Employees can create support tickets, technicians can work on them, and administrators manage users, tickets, and categories.

 ---

-## 🛠 Technologies Stack
+## 🛠 Technologies Used

 ### Backend:
 - Python 3.10